galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - The process should be completed without errors.
   - Remove the installation file to save space: `rm fmw_12.2.1.4.0_infrastructure.jar`

-## Install Oracle Froms and Reports
+## Install Oracle Forms and Reports

 Following the steps to install Oracle Forms and Reports:
 - Download wget.sh from https://www.oracle.com/middleware/technologies/forms/downloads.html#